We’re proposing to build a public toilet at Eglinton Reserve in Kew and Fordham Gardens in Camberwell.

 Community consultation: November 2023 – February 2024

-388 people participated in this consultation and provided valuable feedback that has shaped the draft strategy.
+388 people participated in the consultation and provided valuable feedback that has shaped the draft strategy.
+The community’s insights are summarised below.
+You can also read the full consultation report (PDF 1.66 MB).

 How your feedback shaped the strategy